ENGlobal (NASDAQ:ENG) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of ENGlobal (NASDAQ:ENG – Get Rating) in a research note published on Monday morning.
+StockNews.com began coverage on shares of ENGlobal (NASDAQ:ENG – Get Rating) in a research report released on Tuesday.
 The firm issued a sell rating on the construction company’s stock.

-ENGlobal (NASDAQ:ENG – Get Rating) last released its earnings results on Tuesday, November 8th.
+ENGlobal (NASDAQ:ENG – Get Rating) last announced its quarterly earnings data on Tuesday, November 8th.
 The construction company reported ($0.07) earnings per share for the quarter.
-ENGlobal had a negative return on equity of 46.54% and a negative net margin of 29.34%.
-The firm had revenue of $13.06 million for the quarter.
+The firm had revenue of $13.06 million during the quarter.
+ENGlobal had a negative net margin of 29.34% and a negative return on equity of 46.54%.

 ENGlobal Company Profile